Skip to main content

 The dot env file

-Make a copy of the .env.example the and edit the .env configure file:
+Make a copy of the .env.example to .env and .env.local and edit the .env.local file:

 cp .env.example .env